 Continuity Planning Conversations Recap

-Continuity planning is an essential component of the ISIS Replacement Project.
+Continuity planning is an essential component of the Triton Student System (TSS) Project.
 Before our student information system called ISIS gets shut off, the Continuity Planning team has to make sure that business processes connected to it will continue to run as smoothly as possible, so we can minimize the effects of the decommissioning of ISIS on students, staff and faculty.
 We do this by determining which systems are connected to ISIS currently and determine how they will continue to function after ISIS is shut off and the new SIS goes live.
 Read more about who is behind continuity planning and the history of continuity planning in the article "Planning for Continuity Planning."

 Over the past several months, the team has had the opportunity to connect with functional experts across campus to discuss the continuity planning process, review any existing inventory items related to their unit or department, and inform them on how to document their existing systems in preparation for continuity planning efforts.
 We have met with 15 different groups so far, such as the School of Social Sciences, Rady School of Management, Division of Extended Studies (DES), and Student Health and Well-Being, among others.
 We have learned a lot from talking with these groups, and we wanted to share what we've heard from those conversations.